Wind-WindKids/winding/samples/sophieandwind/ice.md

 Her Dragon’s voice cut in, calm but absolute, "I’m taking control now.”
 Full rudder, full aileron — the eGull steadied, straightened, slowed, and rolled to a stop in the middle of the runway, dead straight.

-Wind was already in the air, circling above, watching.
+Wind was already in the air, "Are you okay?" — he asked over the radio.

 Sophie sat rigid, her hand locked on the stick.
 She clicked the transmit.
-“I’m fine,” she said through clenched teeth.
+“I’m fine,” she said through clenched teeth, — "Aborted takeoff."

 The Dragon taking control — she got really scared.